The last tattered remnants of the Cuban nuclear program.

 Exploring an abandoned castle was a new one for me.
 I had seen fortresses and mansions left in this state, but never a literal castle complete with towers, battlements and a portcullis.

 While the structure – or rather, group of them – had no security detail as such, the stone buildings were fenced off from the public path that crossed in front; and as we drew closer we found a team of contractors busy pulling weeds from what might once have been a lawn.

 The four of us passed on by, beneath the walls and fortifications, around the final ivy-clad tower and up into the forest behind.
 Here a path led straight into the castle, through a stone arch barred by a metal gate.
 We began to forge a path, instead, through the thick brambles that grew beneath the walls – hoping to get close enough to scramble over and in.

 It was hard work, stamping down creepers and thorns, slowly pushing closer until we were almost within touching distance of stone; when suddenly someone called to us from within the castle.
-The Pilgrim stepped into view.
+R stepped into view.
 While we’d been busy in the bushes, he had managed to climb the gate and squeeze through the gap above.
 We retreated, and followed his route – the smooth, vertical bars didn’t make for the easiest climb, but soon enough we were all over and inside.